OfficeDev/TrainingContent/O3658-1 Modification of SharePoint Sites Using SP Apps/Lab.md

 To complete the labs in this course you need to install or configure the following items.

 * Access to an Office365 tenant with an existing developer site.
 (The [pre-requisite lab](../O3658-0 Requesting Office365 Trial Tenant/Lab.md) provides directions to complete this task.)
 * Visual Studio 2013 Ultimate with Azure SDK v2.5
+* Ensure you have configured a local NuGet package repository: [](http://www.mbgreen.com/blog/2014/8/8/sharepoint-2013-apps-fail-on-nuget-package-restore)
 * Access to an existing Windows Azure tenant (to be used as the hosting platform for applications that are installed for a typical Office365 sites.)
 * SharePoint Designer 2013.
-* Download the [O3658-1 Demo](Demos/O3658-1 Demos.zip) zip file and extract it.
+* Download the [O3658-1 Demos.zip](Demos/O3658-1 Demos.zip) zip file by following the link and clicking on **Raw**, then extract it.
 Note the location of these files.
 You will need these files to complete the labs.

 ##Lab Overview